inflearn logo

-Starting as a non-major and leading large-scale UX projects at global tech companies like IBM and Oracle, I share the UX knowledge I've learned through all kinds of trial and error.
-This is an introductory course to build a foundation in UX design basics and leap to the next step for job preparation.
+Starting as a non-major and eventually leading large-scale UX projects at global tech companies like IBM and Oracle, I am sharing the UX knowledge I gained through various trials and errors.
+This is an introductory course designed to help you build a solid foundation in UX design and leap forward to the next step in your career preparation.

 Level Beginner